Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 ---

-# Why you would want to use jp-mining-note
-- You like its layout, customizability, and its extremely vast feature set.
-- You agree to [its philosophy](principles.md).
-(TODO rename file!)

 # Why you would NOT want to use jp-mining-note
 - You have an existing setup and are happy with it.